Dec 03, 2024 | 645 words | 6 min read

 Introduction#

 Energy conversion is a concern for many engineering disciplines.
 For example, heating, ventilation, and air conditioning (HVAC) requires an engineer to understand how heat flows in and out of a building.
-One way that heat interacts with a building in through windows.
+One way that heat interacts with a building is through windows.
 Solar radiation enters the building through windows.
 Horizontal blinds on a window can control how much solar radiation passes through.

 Horizontal blinds transmit, absorb, and reflect solar radiation, and these radiation values can be calculated.
 The calculations require knowledge of the operational geometry of a horizontal blind, as shown in Figure 2.